Alfred Douglas Adrian1

 Richard Hume Adrian, 2nd Baron Adrian was born on 16 October 1927.1 He was the son of Edgar Douglas Adrian, 1st Baron Adrian and Hester Agnes Pinsent.1 He married Dr. Lucy Caroe, daughter of Alban Douglas Rendall Caroe, on 1 April 1967.1 He died on 4 April 1995 at age 67.2,3

-Richard Hume Adrian, 2nd Baron Adrian was educated at Westminster School, Westminster, London, England.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, with a Bachelor of Medicine (M.B.).4 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, with a Bachelor of Surgery (B.Chir.).4 He was a Fellow between 1955 and 1960 at Corpus Christi College, Cambridge University, Cambridge, Cambridgeshire, England.4 He was a Fellow and Reader in Experimental Biophysics in 1961 at Churchill College, Cambridge University, Cambridge, Cambridgeshire, England.4 He was invested as a Fellow, Royal Society (F.R.S.).5 He succeeded to the title of 2nd Baron Adrian, of Cambridge, co.
+He was educated at Westminster School, Westminster, London, EnglandG.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Bachelor of Medicine (M.B.)4 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Bachelor of Surgery (B.Chir.)4 He was a Fellow between 1955 and 1960 at Corpus Christi College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.4 He was a Fellow and Reader in Experimental Biophysics in 1961 at Churchill College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.4 He was appointed Fellow, Royal Society (F.R.S.)5 He succeeded as the 2nd Baron Adrian, of Cambridge, co.
 Cambridge [U.K., 1955] on 4 August 1977.1

 On his death, his barony became extinct.